 This post is for:

 As we have mentioned in the intro, scents and also pheromones are important for our pets.
 Familiar smells and scents can calm down a stressed animal.
-That is why it might be a good idea to obtain calming pheromones for your cat before starting to pack for your move.
+That is why it might be a good idea to obtain calming pheromone spray for your cat before starting to pack for your move.
 There are plug-in-socket options that you can find at your local veterinary.
-Plug in the pheromone dispenser before changing the environment in your home.
-This will help your cat cope with the change and keep calm.
+Plugin the pheromone dispenser before changing the environment in your home.
+This will help your cat cope with the change in its environment and keep calm.

 Prepare a safe haven for your cat.
-Before the move, start gradually relocating the bowls, bed, litter, and toys of your cat into a room, which is as far as possible from all the action that will take place during the moving day.
+Before the move, start gradually relocating food and water bowls, bed, litter tray, scratching post and toys of your cat into one room, which is as far as possible from all the action that will take place during the moving day.
 Let your cat get used to this new set up for a couple of days before the move.
-Now is the perfect time to re-introduce it’s carrier.
+Now is the perfect time to re-introduce its carrier.
 Most cats rarely spend time in their carriers, which is usually on the way to the vet, and let’s be honest – those are not great memories to have.
 Set up the carrier with a warm blanket inside and place it in that safe room.
 Don’t forget to position your cat’s bowl nearby and toss some of its favourite treats inside.
-Do as much as possible to encourage your cat to spend some time in its carrier and get used to it.
+Do as much as possible to encourage your cat to spend some time in its carrier or cat basket and get used to it.
 This will make the cat transport easier on moving day.

 Make your relocation easier for yourself and less stressful for your pet.